 Yes, you can.
-We welcome applications from those who haven’t applied for a vacation scheme and also from those who did apply, but weren’t invited to an assessment day.
-But if you are reapplying, we expect you to have critically reviewed your application and made some updates to the content.
+We welcome applications from those who haven’t applied for a Vacation Scheme and also from those who did apply, but weren’t invited to an assessment day.
+If you are reapplying, we expect you to have critically reviewed your application and made some updates to the content.

-If we invited you to a vacation scheme assessment day, but you were unsuccessful at that stage, you can still apply for a training contract.
-However, we suggest you wait 12 months from the date of your original application before reapplying.
+If we invited you to a Vacation Scheme assessment day, but you were unsuccessful at that stage, you can still apply again for either a Vacation Scheme or Training Contract, however we ask you wait 12 months from the date of your original application before reapplying.